Discrimination-free Insurance Pricing with Privatized Sensitive Attributes: Pricing Framework and Problem Setup

+Estimating the discrimination-free price requires knowledge of $\mu(X,d)$, which depends on the sensitive attribute $D$.
+In practice, however, access to sensitive attributes is often restricted due to regulatory or privacy constraints.

+Modern insurance data ecosystems frequently involve multiple parties that hold different components of the data.
+Insurers typically observe non-sensitive attributes and outcomes, while sensitive attributes may be collected by a separate entity such as a data intermediary or analytics vendor.
+In such environments, sensitive attributes may only be available in privatized or noise-perturbed form.
+To capture this environment, we consider a multi-party data setting involving a trusted third party (TTP).
+The insurer observes $(X,Y)$ but does not have direct access to the true sensitive attribute $D$.
+Instead, the TTP holds a privatized version of the sensitive attribute, denoted by $S$, which is generated through a privacy mechanism that introduces noise.
+The interaction between the insurer and the TTP is illustrated in Figure \ref{fig:insurer-TTP-general}.
+The insurer provides transformed non-sensitive attributes, denoted by $\tilde{X}$, together with the outcome variable to the TTP, which combines this information with the privatized sensitive attributes to train the pricing model.

+Such multi-party arrangements arise naturally in practice.
+Regulatory constraints may limit insurers' ability to directly access sensitive attributes, while insurers increasingly rely on external vendors to implement complex machine learning models.
+In these environments, sensitive attributes may only be available through privacy-preserving mechanisms or through intermediaries responsible for managing sensitive data.
+Noise in sensitive attributes may arise from several sources.
+For example, privacy-preserving data collection mechanisms may deliberately perturb sensitive information to protect confidentiality.
+Measurement errors may also occur when sensitive attributes are self-reported or imputed from external data sources.
+In addition, sensitive data may be intentionally privatized when transmitted between organizations to comply with data protection regulations.

-This multi-party training architecture is driven by two prevailing industry trends.
-First, because of the regulatory constraints, insurance companies are either prohibited from directly accessing sensitive attributes or are limited to accessing only a noised version of such attributes.
-Second, as sophisticated AI techniques become more prevalent, insurers are increasingly turning to third-party vendors to implement complex machine learning methods.
-Our framework accommodates both these realities by enabling privacy-preserving learning via a TTP, without compromising model fairness or predictive performance.
-Notably, our framework includes two common industry scenarios as special cases: (i) the insurer receives privatized sensitive attributes from a third party and uses them to train the algorithm internally; (ii) the insurer gathers both sensitive and non-sensitive data but delegates the training and pricing algorithm to an external vendor.
+The framework described above also encompasses two common industry scenarios as special cases.
+In the first scenario, the insurer receives privatized sensitive attributes from a third party and trains the pricing algorithm internally.
+In the second scenario, the insurer collects both sensitive and non-sensitive data but delegates model training to an external vendor.

-In our method, the noise in sensitive attributes may originate from multiple sources, including but not limited to: 1) Data collection mechanisms: Privacy-preserving filters used by insurers or third parties to encourage data sharing inherently introduce noise.
-2) Measurement errors: Sensitive information may be inaccurately reported by policyholders or imputed by insurers, resulting in distortion.
-3) Data transmission protocols: Sensitive data may be deliberately privatized to protect confidentiality during transmission between parties.